Er-Harshkedar/Data-Science-Journey/Python/Loops-and-Conditionals.md

 ```
 Note: Python uses indentation (typically 4 spaces) to define code blocks.
 Curly braces {} are not used.

 ---

+## 🔢 Operators in Python

+Operators are symbols or keywords that perform operations on values or variables.
+They are used to manipulate data and variables in various ways, including performing arithmetic, logical, relational, and other operations.

+### Types of Operators:
+1. **Arithmetic Operators**: Used to perform basic mathematical operations like addition, subtraction, multiplication, etc.
+2. **Relational (Comparison) Operators**: Used to compare values and determine the relationship between them.
+3. **Logical Operators**: Used to combine conditional statements.
+4. **Assignment Operators**: Used to assign values to variables.
+5. **Bitwise Operators**: Perform bit-level operations on numbers.
+6. **Membership Operators**: Used to test if a sequence contains a certain value.
+7. **Identity Operators**: Used to compare the memory locations of two objects.

 ## 🧮 Comparison (Relational) Operators